 Note: Since Apex 20.2 the "Utilities -> Database Object Dependencies" report is missing from the Utilities page.
-That seems to be a bug or because it is deprecated, but it is still operational - just run page 425 manually by editing the url in the Apex Builder (depending on the Apex version, either change the page number to 425 or the page name to database-object-dependencies).
+That may be a bug or because it is deprecated, but it is still operational - just run page 425 manually by editing the url in the Apex Builder (depending on the Apex version, either change the page number to 425 or the page name to database-object-dependencies).

 I used the "Utilities -> Database Object Dependencies" report recently for an "old code cleanup" operation, to see which objects (packages/tables/views/etc) were used in a number of Apex applications.
 It is a very helpful tool, but is also turned out to be incomplete...

 If an object is referenced via a public synonym, this reference does not show up

 in the report.
 This only applies to public synonyms, not private ones.